synirgy/synirgy-workshop.github.io/README.md

 ### Important Note

-Make sure to update the `basePath` and `assetPrefix` in `next.config.js` to match your repository name.
-If your repository is named `synirgy-website`, the current configuration should work.
-If your repository has a different name, update these values accordingly.
+This repository is configured for root domain deployment at `https://synirgy-workshop.github.io/`.
+The `basePath` and `assetPrefix` in `next.config.js` are set to empty strings because the repository name follows the `orgname.github.io` pattern.
+For project subdirectory deployments, you would need to set these to match your repository name (e.g., `'/repo-name'`).

 ## Customization